An Interpretable Approach to Load Profile Forecasting in Power Grids using Galerkin-Approximated Koopman Pseudospectra

 \subsection{Reduced-order modeling of the load dynamics}

-Many high-dimensional systems of interest often evolve on low-dimensional manifolds or attractors, which can be well-approximated using a low-rank basis \citep{Brunton2016SINDy}.
-We show that the Koopman eigenfunctions yield a natural such basis for the load dynamics.
-By applying Algorithm \ref{alg:Koopman} to load data from January 2014 with a delay of $Q=500$ and a regularizing parameter of $\theta=10^{-9}$, we identified 100 Koopman eigenfunctions and used them to reconstruct the load for all 1494 stations during that month.
+By applying our approach to load data from January 2014 with a delay of $Q=500$ and a regularizing parameter of $\epsilon=10^{-9}$, we identified 100 Koopman eigenfunctions and used them to reconstruct the load for all 1494 stations during that month.
 Example load reconstructions are shown in Figure \ref{fig:ReconJan2014}.
 This same approach can be used to reconstruct the load for other months or over larger time horizons, though doing so may require increasing the length of the delay, which presents computational challenges due to the large amounts of data involved.